Marnonel6/marnonel.github.io/_projects/(1) GuideDog_UnitreeGo1.md

 ### Voice recognition
 The use of the Picovoice deep learning voice recognition library has enabled the creation of a custom wake word "Hey Willie" and commands like walk, stop, stand up, lay down, bark, and increase or decrease speed.
 By implementing this library, the user is able to control the movements of Go1 with their voice while navigating around.
 A ROS2 C++ and Python package was developed to hadle the voice recognition and translate the voice commands to desired controls.
 I utilized gTTS (Google Text-to-Speech), a Python library that generates text to speech audio files.
 I generate audio files that Go1 uses to effectively communicate with the user.
+The package was deployed on a Nvidia Jetson Nano on Go1.

 <video width="480" height="720" controls="controls">
   <source src="https://user-images.githubusercontent.com/60977336/226080702-4d36313b-e586-4ff9-bc0f-f7c119dfe256.mp4" type="video/mp4">